CsillaFarkas/ParetoPick-R/README.md

 # Assumptions
 * General
-  * do the current default settings produce reasonable cluster outputs across all catchments? potentially we need to add outlier testing
+  * do the current default settings produce reasonable cluster outputs across all catchments? the default might need outlier testing we need to add outlier testing
   * dynamic priority allocation according to measure_location$nswrm - see page 35 in deliverable 5.1 (esp. pond vs wetland)
-  * users should not produce optimisation outputs with values below 0, add a check and change pareto_fitness to all above 0, would mean overhaul of range_controlled()
+  * users should not produce optimisation outputs with values below 0 and if possible no values smaller than 1, the app will not include a check/balancing function for this
   * remove minus signs everywhere
   * share to GitLab